Desperate for taxes, Puerto Rico tries to get grip on underground economy

 And it's not limited to traditional cash businesses like the retail trade.
 Even some professionals will accept cash only, a practice that makes it easy to hide revenue from tax collectors.

-In upscale Condado, a beachfront neighbourhood in the capital San Juan, for instance, it is common to see doctors' offices with signs declaring cash as the only form of payment.
+In upscale Condado, a beachfront neighborhood in the capital San Juan, for instance, it is common to see doctors' offices with signs declaring cash as the only form of payment.

 By its nature, it is difficult to measure the informal economy's size with tremendous accuracy.